Open-Models-Startup/docs-vite/docs/platform/api/javascript-sdk-dependencies.md

 The expected way to specify dependencies depends on the [runtime environment](/guides/user-guide/available-environments).

 :::info Reminder
-Projects created with the `template: 'node'` option will use the WebContainers environment (currently on openmodels.wiki only).
+Projects created with the `template: 'node'` option will use the iHub environment (currently on openmodels.wiki only).
 Projects created with a different `template` value will use the EngineBlock environment (available on openmodels.wiki and OpenModels Enterprise Edition).
 :::

-## With WebContainers
+## With iHub

-For WebContainers project, our [Turbo package manager](/platform/webcontainers/turbo-package-manager) will install `dependencies` and `devDependencies` from the project’s `package.json` file, much like `npm`, `pnpm` or `yarn` would.
+For iHub project, our [Turbo package manager](/platform/ihub/turbo-package-manager) will install `dependencies` and `devDependencies` from the project’s `package.json` file, much like `npm`, `pnpm` or `yarn` would.

 For those projects, you can provide your dependencies directly in the `package.json` file, and ignore the `project.dependencies` option.
 Here’s an example: